MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ## Configuring Microsoft Edge sync

-Azure Information Protection (AIP) service.
+Configuration options for Microsoft Edge sync are available through the Azure Information Protection (AIP) service.
 When AIP is enabled for a tenant, all users can sync Microsoft Edge data, regardless of licensing.
 Instructions on how to enable AIP can be found [here](https://docs.microsoft.com/azure/information-protection/activate-office365).

 To restrict sync to certain set of users, you can enable the [AIP onboarding control policy](https://docs.microsoft.com/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?view=azureipps) for those users.
 If sync is still not available after ensuring that all necessary users are onboarded, ensure that the IPCv3Service is enabled using the [Get-AIPServiceIPCv3](https://docs.microsoft.com/powershell/module/aipservice/get-aipserviceipcv3?view=azureipps)  PowerShell cmdlet.